-The tools and training at Wealthy Affiliate are highly sophisticated, especially when you delve deep into the annals of its resources.
+The tools and training at Wealthy Affiliate are highly sophisticated, especially when you delve deep into the “archives”.
 Imagine learning a skill and knowing that every day your knowledge is compounded, and there is no end.

 Kyle, Carson and their team are consistently improving the tools and resources for the community, so nothing is out of date. (there is no need to go anywhere else).

 I know! for an unbiased review, it’s reading quite the opposite.
 It’s very difficult to find fault in how the site is set up.
 I’ve spent a year there, working full time on my bricks and mortar business while dabbling, setting up my site, learning the intricacies of the online world, and meeting a few friends on the way, awesome!